 The shoe should fit you perfectly otherwise you will not be able to concentrate on your game at all.
-You will always be worrying about the shoe that I should lace up the shoe tightly and you will regret buying that shoe.
+You will always be worrying about the shoe that I should lace up the shoe tightly, and you will regret buying that shoe.

 For the best fit I would suggest you should try the shoe first in near stores then you will get a clear idea of which size to buy.

-When buying an outdoor basketball shoe, it all comes down to a comfort of the shoe.
+When buying an outdoor basketball shoe, it all comes down to the comfort of the shoe.
 The shoe should be comfortable enough that you will be able to enjoy your game to the fullest.

 The shoe should contain a lot of padding so your foot won’t slam inside the shoe and it will be locked in perfectly restricting any internal movements.

-Types of outdoor basketball shoes
+Types of outdoor basketball shoes.

 In this shoe, the collar area reaches a little bit higher than the low top shoe.
 Most of the pro players these days choose the mid-top or high-top shoe because it gives them better support and stability.
-But his shoe also does not offer a proper ankle protection.
+But his shoe also does not offer proper ankle protection.

 This is the by far most loved shoe.
 In this, the collar area covers the area above ankle and Achilles.
-This type of shoe significantly reduces the ankle injuries.
-But this shoe is a little bit heavier than the other one so this is something you will have to work with.
+This type of shoe significantly reduces ankle injuries.
+But this shoe is a little bit heavier than the other one, so this is something you will have to work with.

-Advantages of outdoor basketball shoes
+Advantages of outdoor basketball shoes.